YodasMyDad/ZauberCMS/Notes.md

 #### POC Release TODO

+Build Starter site
 Update ReadMe and add docs (How do other sites do it?)
-Build Starter site and record video (How deal with test media in repo so users can see it?)
+RE-Build Starter site and record video (How deal with test media in repo so users can see it?)

 ### Videos to do
 Add TinyMCE editor - Need to think where to store the API key globally?
 Add settings and make settings UI uniform